Crystalline Silicon Photovoltaics

 Mono-crystalline silicon solar cells have higher efficiencies than multi-crystalline silicon solar cells.

 In crystalline silicon photovoltaics, solar cells are generally connected together and then laminated under toughened, high transmittance glass to produce reliable, weather resistant photovoltaic modules.
-The glass type normally used for this technology is rolled low iron glass such as Pilkington Sunplus™
+The glass type that can be used for this technology is a low iron float glass such as Pilkington Optiwhite™

 For more information on our solar glass product range